microsoft/semantic-kernel/docs/decisions/0054-python-structured-output.md

 ### Chosen Solution

-There are two methods to support structured outputs in Semantic Kernel: function calling and response_format.

-- Function Calling: We will introduce the ability to handle a new key-value pair within the kernel function decorator.
-This will provide fine-grained control, allowing developers to specify whether a given Semantic Kernel function should adhere to the strict schema or not.
 - Response Format: Since there's a single approach here, we should integrate a clean implementation to define both streaming and non-streaming chat completions using our existing `OpenAIChatCompletionBase` and `OpenAIHandler` code.